qiubinglin/qiubinglin.github.io/_posts/2024-03-17-GPU Architecture.md

 ### Shared memory
 To achieve high bandwidth, shared memory is divided into equally-sized memory modules, called banks, which can be accessed simultaneously.
 Any memory read or write request made of n addresses that fall in n distinct memory banks can therefore be serviced simultaneously, yielding an overall bandwidth that is n times as high as the bandwidth of a single module.

+Shared memory has 32 banks that are organized such that successive 32-bit words map to successive banks.
+Each bank has a bandwidth of 32 bits per clock cycle.

 ### Warp's Memory access
 ![](/img/post/gpu-warp-memory-access1.png)